epsilonlabs/playground-backend/README.md

 ### Additional endpoints for the Google Cloud Function

 * `POST /shorturl`: allows for storing work in Google Cloud Storage and retrieving it later.

-These endpoints accept the `OPTIONS` method as well.

 ## Building the project